rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Molecular Genetics/Mutations.md

 - **Codon changes the amino acid to a stop codon** Translation comes to a stop prematurely.
 The polypeptide produced will be <u>shorter than normal</u> and probably cannot function.

+> [!tip]
+> - Change in a nucleotide in the base sequence may lead to a change in the triplet code.
+This may change the amino acid sequence of the protein produced.
+> - As a result, the protein produced may fold into a different shape and lose its function.

 ## Disorders
 - [[Sickle-cell anaemia]]